 - Error-<EC>: an identifiable error occurred on this channel; for a list of the possible 2-digit error codes <EC>, see the paragraph 'Error Codes' in the Section 'Sample data standard format'. - nan: the value is Not A Number in IEEE floating point format, which indicates an internal problem with calculating the value. - inf / -inf: attempting to calculate the value produced a result outside the range which can be represented. - ###: the channel is not calibrated, so an output value could not be calculated.

-Error E0108 invalid argument to command: '<invalid-argument>' The command was given with an argument which is unrecognized or misplaced.
+The command was given with an argument which is unrecognized or misplaced.

 4.4.2 streamusb